wiz-sec-public/peach-framework/README.md

 ### Using PEACH

-The first part of the security review process involves a tenant isolation review.
+The first part of the security review process involves a tenant isolation review (see example [here](/case-studies/chaosdb.md)).
 This isolation review analyzes the risks associated with customer-facing interfaces and determines:
 1. the complexity of the interface as a predictor of vulnerability (see examples [here](/examples/interface-examples.md));
 2. whether the interface is shared or duplicated per tenant;
 3. what type of security boundaries are in place (e.g. hardware virtualization - see other types [here](/specifications/security-boundaries.md));